Download species observation data

 If you plan to use an analysis method such as Presence Only Prediction (MaxEnt), the data preparation you'll do in this section is included within the geoprocessing tool.
 But if you plan to use other analysis methods such as regression, these are necessary steps to prepare your data.

-3. Zoom in to the cluster south of Seville.
+1. On the map, zoom in to the cluster south of Seville.

 Zoom in to the cluster of points south of Seville.

 This cluster of points lies within Doñana National Park and appears to represent animal tracks, which means that each set of points likely represents a single animal.
-To see how they were collected, you'll open the layer's attribute table.

-5. On the ribbon, on the Map tab, in the Selection group, click Select and draw a rectangle on the map around the points within Doñana National Park.
+2. On the ribbon, on the Map tab, in the Selection group, click Select and draw a rectangle on the map around the points within Doñana National Park.

-6. At the bottom of the attribute table, click Show Selected Records.
+3. At the bottom of the attribute table, click Show Selected Records.

 Show Selected Records